-Few topics spark as much debate on this blog and on our Facebook page than cannabis.
+Few cancer topics spark as much online debate as cannabis.

 - Can cannabis prevent or cause cancer?

 - What about controlling cancer symptoms such as pain or sickness?

 - Is Cancer Research UK investigating cannabinoids?

 - It’s natural so it must be better, right?

 - “Have you seen this video?
 This guy says cannabis cures cancer!”

 - “Are cancer charities hiding cannabis as a cure?”

 - “What’s the harm?
 There’s nothing to lose.”